folarinmartins/vscode-web-browser/README.md

 -   **Performance**: The webview may experience performance issues with very complex or resource-intensive web pages.
 -   **Limited Browser Features**: This is not a full-fledged browser and lacks some features like extensions or developer tools.
 -   **No Session Handling**: Pages with session-handling tokens may not render properly
+-   **Bookmarks not saving**: Bookmarks collection is currently not being properly populated

 ## Change log